masashitsubaki/QuantumDeepField_molecule/README.md

 </div>

 You can vary the pre-trained QDF model and predict various properties.
-After running the two commands, your terminal is displayed (left) and the result file is saved in the output directory (right) as follows.
+After running each command, your terminal is displayed (left) and the result file is saved in the output directory (right) as follows.

 <div align='center'>